roman-corgi/corgidrp/README.md

 * How should I treat hard-coded variables
   * If a variable value is extremely unlikely to change AND is only required by one module, it can be hard coded inside that module.
   * If it is unlikely to change but will need to be referenced by multiple modules, it should be added to the central constants file (name TBD).
-  * If it is likely to change, it should be implemented by a config file.
+  * If it is a setting about pipeline behavior that may change, it should be implemented by a config file (examples are location of the calibration database and whether to save individual error terms in the output FITS files).

 * Where should I store computed variables so they can be referenced later in the pipeline?
   * If possible, in the header of the dataset being processed or in a hew HDU extension